Zikare/novelai-scenarios/the-pervert-icon/ReadMe.md

 stressful performance, she comes close to a nervous breakdown.
 Her confidence disappears, her strength fades and she begins to mumble.

-That is not secret, however.
+That is the secret, however.
 The secret is how she rebounds after a show.
-Clover has to two best friends, Bowie and Cole, in her motor home.
-Cuddling with the two dogs always brings her back from the brink.
+Clover has two best friends, Bowie and Cole, in her motor home.
+Cuddling with her two dogs always brings her back from the brink.
 But her sister Cecilia is already suspecting that somthing more than cuddling is going on.

 **Warning: NSFW with creatures possible / needed.**